 Most of the major car rental companies offer discounts to active and retired military.
 The discounts range from 10% off to a free collision and damage waiver.
 This discount is usually reserved for active and retired military with an ID card, however some will accept proof of service in the form of DD-214 discharge papers.

-The car rental discounts are too numerous to mention, but Budget, Hertz, Sixt, Avis, and Thrifty are just a few.
+The car rental discounts are too numerous to mention, but Budget, Europcar, Hertz, Sixt, Avis, and Thrifty are just a few.
 Almost every agency I’ve used offers a discount to military veterans.
 We rented a Budget truck for our move to AZ and saved 10% off our rental, which was substantial for a cross-country move.

 Rail & Bus Discounts